Dolphindalt/nix-rust-embassy-rs-example-project/README.md

 ## Hardware

 The ornament uses an ultra-low-power STM32L031 MCU running from two coin cell batteries with automatic failover.
-The MCU controls 6 LEDs (3 red, 3 green) via D flip-flops, alternating between red and green patterns every 3 seconds.
+The MCU controls 6 LEDs (3 red, 3 green) via D flip-flops, alternating between red and green patterns.
 The system spends most of its time in STOP mode, waking only when the RTC timer expires or when the battery voltage drops below threshold.

 - **MCU**: STM32L031G6U6S (Cortex-M0+)
 - **Power**: Dual coin cells with MIC94050 load switches